damianhakert/damianhakert.github.io/source/posts/2016-12-02-building-a-new-gitlab-docs-site-with-nanoc-gitlab-ci-and-gitlab-pages.html.md

 ## Improvements

-The old documentation website was pretty much just an HTML file, a stylesheet, and a Ruby script called `generate.rb`.
+The old documentation website was pretty much just an HTML file, a stylesheet, and a [Ruby script][genrb] called `generate.rb`.
 While it worked, it was hard to update and not very flexible.
 It mostly laid dormant, only occasionally being touched by developers.
-The docs team really wanted to update the site to use a static site generator and take better advantage of GitLab Pages.
+The docs team really wanted to update the site to use a static site generator and take better advantage of [GitLab Pages](https://pages.gitlab.io).

-We chose [Nanoc](http://nanoc.ws/) because it’s fast, it comes with a number of built-in helpers and filters (as well as the ability to create custom filters and helpers), and it’s built with Ruby.
+We chose [Nanoc](http://nanoc.ws/) because it’s fast, it comes with a number of built-in helpers and filters (as well as the ability to create custom ones), and it’s built with Ruby.
 Overall I think this was definitely the right choice.
 Nanoc’s documentation had some problems, but the author was very responsive and addressed anything we brought up.
 Kudos to him on the great project!

 Other improvements include syntax highlighting with Rouge (no syntax highlighting was used at all on the old site), breadcrumbs for navigating between pages, and an improved overall design – especially on mobile.